BlackbitDigitalCommerce/pimcore-data-director/README.md

 ## Workflow

-### Step 1: Import XML, Excel and CSV into Pimcore
+### Step 1: Import CSV, XML, JSON or Excel into Pimcore

 This plugin has proven itself in many e-commerce and master data management projects and has been developed according to the needs of our customers.